codeKobby/tenzzen-app/docs/DATABASE_ARCHITECTURE.md

 1. **Content Ingestion**

-   - YouTube content is processed and stored in the videos and transcripts tables
+   - YouTube content is processed and stored in the videos table with embedded transcripts
    - AI analysis transforms raw content into structured course data

 2. **User Engagement**